Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 ## Syntax

 Some smaller tid-bits here and there also started to crop up.
 Things that eval did not mind at all, but my poor Parser couldn't handle.
 The regex started out tightly tied.
 This meant that certain characters weren't properly detected.
 Characters like the underscore, or `@` or `/`...
 All these weren't picked up by my tight regexp.
-I had to widen it a bit.
+I had to widen it a bit using .* at certain places.

 ## Number formatting

 Formatting and comparing numbers gave me a lot of headache.
-I had to detect whether I'm dealing with a number or a string parsed as a number or a number but that was converted into string or a string that happened to be a number.
-Geez...
+I had to detect whether I’m dealing with a number or a string parsed as a number or a number but that was converted into string or a string that happened to be a number.
+Geez…

 I ended up making it simple like this: